albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 that the others didn't: the static site has ***much better*** global performance.
 This is particularly noticeable in Amsterdam, where the average load time was only 200 ms, 6 times faster than the dynamic site performed at that location.
-(Funny, because you might expect everything to run a little lazier there).

 The Pingdom full page tester also reports how your website compares to all other tested websites in their database.
 While the dynamic site performed around